-The tourist tax in Rome is a tax that is required from visitors for overnight stays in tourist accommodation in the city .
-The tourist tax is applied with the intention of allocating the proceeds to the maintenance and development of the tourist infrastructure of a locality.
+The tourist tax in Rome is a tax levied on visitors who stay overnight in the city's tourist accommodations .
+The tourist tax is levied with the intention of allocating the proceeds to the maintenance and development of a city's tourist infrastructure.

-Especially in the Italian capital, the tourist tax is a key contribution to maintaining cultural heritage and improving tourist infrastructure and taking care of the appearance of the city.
+Particularly in the Italian capital, the tourist tax is a key contribution to maintaining cultural heritage , improving tourism infrastructure, and maintaining the city's appearance.

-Adjustments to the tourist tax of the city of Rome have recently been approved, which has generated discussion in the tourist ecosystem of the city of Rome.
+Adjustments to the tourist tax for the city of Rome have recently been approved, sparking discussion within Rome's tourism ecosystem.

 The Rome tourist tax was implemented in 2011 and applies to all those people who do not reside in Rome and are going to spend the night in the different types of tourist accommodation within the municipality.